Quantcast

 Personal life

 Cooke was married twice.
-His first marriage was to singer-dancer Dolores Elizabeth Milligan Cook in 1953; they divorced in 1958.
-She was killed in an auto collision in Fresno, California in 1959.
+His first marriage was to singer-dancer Dolores Elizabeth Milligan Cook, who took the stage name "Dee Dee Mohawk" in 1953; they divorced in 1958.
+She was killed in an auto collision in Fresno, California, in 1959.
 Although he and Dolores were divorced, Cooke paid for his ex-wife's funeral expenses.
 She was survived by her son Joey.

-In 1958, Cooke married his second wife, Barbara Campbell, in Chicago.
-His father performed at the ceremony.
-They had three children, Linda (b.1953), Tracy (b.1960), and Vincent (1961–1963), who drowned in the family swimming pool.
-Seventy-seven days after Cooke's death, his widow, Barbara, married his friend Bobby Womack.
-Cooke's daughter, Linda, later had an affair with Womack.
-Linda married Womack's brother, Cecil Womack and they became the duo Womack & Womack.
+In 1958, Cooke married his second wife, Barbara Campbell (1935–2021), in Chicago.
+His father performed the ceremony.
+They had three children, Linda (b.
+1953), Tracy (b.
+1960), and Vincent (1961–1963), who drowned in the family swimming pool.
+Less than three months after Cooke's death, his widow, Barbara, married his friend Bobby Womack.
+Barbara and Womack divorced after she discovered Womack was having an affair with Cooke's 17-year-old daughter Linda.
+Linda married Womack's brother, Cecil, and they became the duo Womack & Womack.

 Cooke also fathered at least three other children out of wedlock.
 In 1958, a woman in Philadelphia, Connie Bolling, claimed Cooke was the father of her son.
 Cooke paid her an estimated $5,000 settlement out of court.

-In November 1958, Cooke was involved in a fatal car accident en route from St. Louis to Greenville.
+In November 1958, Cooke was involved in a car accident en route from St. Louis to Greenville, Mississippi.
 His chauffeur Edward Cunningham was killed, while Cooke, guitarist Cliff White, and singer Lou Rawls were hospitalized.

 Death